-For Executive Director, CEO and President level searches, DRG offers Coaching Services including six sessions with an executive coach as part of our search fee agreement.
+For Executive Director, CEO and President level searches, DRG offers six sessions with one of our executive coaches as part of our search fee agreement.

 Meet Our Coaches

-DRG partners with experienced coaching professionals to ensure the most successful transition for your organization.
+DRG partners with experienced coaching professionals to support the successful transition of new executives to your organization.

 Karen Abrams Gerber, Ed.D.